I walked Comment Dog to the nearest subway. He took the lead; he always does that!

 I said, “you are so immature, don’t be a dick.”

 Comment Dog gradually stirred, stretching out, stiffening his body.
-His head pointing toward the staircase of the warehouse.
+His head pointed toward the staircase of the warehouse.

 It was Bunny Belafonte, bouncing down the stairwell.